 Her friends at the lab threw her a combination wedding shower and goodbye party.
 They’d been girls like her.
 Bookish.
 Sharp.
 Dedicated.
 It hurt — letting them go, but that was the bargain.
 She’d traded camaraderie and independence for wedded bliss.

 She grabbed an IV bag and replaced the exhausted one on the stand.
 Twenty-two minutes.
 She had to stop looking at her watch, she thought to herself.
 He’ll notice.

-She paused in the doorway, surveying the room that had once been.
-Matching pieces of clean maple furniture — superimposed in ghostly relief over the horror show of tubes and electronic machines.
+on her way out, she turned and paused in the doorway, surveying the room that had once been.
+Matching pieces of clean maple furniture superimposed in ghostly relief over the horror show of tubes and electronic machines.
 Her chores completed, she stepped into the living room, now cluttered with the bedroom set.